Shoulder Labrum Tear

 How is a Shoulder Labrum Tear Treated?

 Treatment plans are prescribed according to the severity of the tear.
 Nonsurgical treatment options may be used to treat minor to moderate tears.
-An OIOCJ specialist’s customized nonsurgical treatment plan includes:
+An OICJ specialist’s customized nonsurgical treatment plan includes:

 - Medications to decrease inflammation and pain